A classical-logic view on a paraconsistent logic: Introduction

 The only difference between \CLuNs\ and \foLPif\ is that the former has a bi-implication connective and the latter does not have that connective.
 However, the bi-implication connective of \CLuNs\ is definable in \foLPif. \foJiii\ and \foLPc\ do not have the falsity constant and the implication connective of \foLPif.
 Instead, each of \foJiii\ and \foLPc\ has a connective that is foreign to classical logic.
 However, the constants and connectives of \foLPif\ are definable in terms of those of each of these logics and vice versa.
 That is why it is said that \foLPif\ is essentially the same as these logics.
 A plus of \foLPif\ is that it does not have a connective that is foreign to classical logic.

-The major properties of \foLPif\ concerning its logical consequence relation and its logical equivalence relation are also treated in this paper.
-The properties in question that concern its logical consequence relation are generally considered desirable properties of a reasonable first-order paraconsistent logic.
-It turns out that 13 classical laws of logical equivalence that also hold for the logical equivalence relation of \foLPif\ are sufficient to distinguish \foLPif\ completely from the infinitely many three-valued first-order paraconsistent logics with the desirable properties referred to above.
+Major properties of \foLPif\ concerning its logical consequence relation and its logical equivalence relation are also treated in this paper.
+The properties in question that concern its logical consequence relation are generally considered desirable properties of a reasonable paraconsistent first-order logic.
+It turns out that 13 classical laws of logical equivalence that also hold for the logical equivalence relation of \foLPif\ are sufficient to distinguish \foLPif\ completely from the infinitely many three-valued paraconsistent first-order logics with the desirable properties concerning its logical consequence relation referred to above.